 You will be teamed up with a random partner so that each team has an advanced player and a novice player (or new players can play with a friend if you wish).

-The lowest scoring team will win a cash prize equal to 75% of the total entry fee pool.
-[Note: the remaining 25% is used to cover player insurance and other running costs].
+The lowest scoring team will win a cash prize equal to 70% of the total entry fee pool and 30% will go to the runner-up team.
 In the event of a tie between 2 or more teams, there will be a sudden death playoff as determined by the event director.
-Prize money will be paid by direct deposit to the winner’s bank account within 48 hours of the event.

 So for example: